|

 between a circular path and a straight line path, then the moving

-energy is conserved at all times and we could not use the parameter
+energy is conserved and we could not use the parameter of energy to

-of energy to tell us the difference on what is straight and what is
+tell us the difference on what is straight and what is curved.
+But

-curved.
-But the straight line of a square and the curved line of a
+the straight line of a square and the curved line of a whole

 circle or an ellipse cannot be matched in length.
 Every time

-the geometry of a movng object changes between the straight and the
+the geometry of a moving object changes between the straight and the

-curving geometries, energy is released.
-The energy is released as
+curving, energy is released.
+The energy is released as force in the

 After a short

-example, is both.)
-We are going to give the ancient Egyptians a lot
+feather, for example, is both.)
+We are going to give the ancient

-of credit for understanding their environment and for dealing with
+Egyptians a lot of credit for understanding their environment and for

 The square